-In his Bronx courtroom, Judge William Mogulescu stores case files in standard-issue gray cabinets, each drawer labeled with the year the cases within it originated.
+In his Bronx courtroom, Judge William Mogulescu stores case files in standard-issue gray cabinets, each drawer labelled with the year the cases within it originated.
 The oldest, “2008,” is nearly empty, with the exception of a bursting and battered legal-size folder.

 Inside sit the traces of a court case that has stretched on for more than four years, through at least a dozen motions, four lawyers, five judges and nearly 50 court dates.
 That does not include the four civil rights suits filed in federal court by the defendant, who entered the court system on a misdemeanor domestic violence charge.

 This file encompasses the harrowing story of Rasaun Bullock, a now 39-year-old man from the Bronx who spent more than four years incarcerated on Rikers Island.
-He endured at least 49 months of those in solitary confinement.
+He endured at least 49 months of those in solitary confinement..

 “I have been locked in a room 24-7 for 2008 to present (today is 2011),” Bullock wrote in one of his civil rights complaints.
 “DOC yells at me & say they say you crazy- and that makes me sad & mad upset (very sad & upset).”